 Your membership is only for you and your household.
 Your log-in is tracked by our membership platform and will only allow the log-in to be used by a specific amount of devices.
 If you would like to share what you are learning with others, we have free sample lessons and several public activities on our blog that are available to anyone.
 We would love for you to share those!

-We include a full supply list needed for every lesson unit we send out, but we highly recommend having these 20 basic school supplies on hand (it will vastly cut down on what you need to order each month!).
+We include a full supply list needed for every unit study we send out, but we highly recommend having these 20 basic school supplies on hand for Levels 1, 2, and 2+ and these 14 supplies for Level 3—it will vastly cut down on what you need to order each month!

 We are glad you asked!
 Our lesson’s eclectic style borrows from the Charlotte Mason philosophy that children learn best from “living books.”
 (AKA, books written by one person who has/had a passion for the subject and writes in conversational or narrative style.
 In short, living books make the subject come alive!)
 Because of this, we incorporate at least three books into each unit.
 If you are trying to build your home library, know that we have only recommended books that we believe will add value to your child’s education today and also in the future.